 |Monroe Street, Toledo, c1912|

 According to census data, Haas was born in Germany in 1853 and immigrated to the United States in 1872 when he was about 19.
 His early life in America is obscure but not long after arriving he settled in Toledo, which at the time had a thriving German Jewish community.
-One of the established local whiskey merchants, Charles Landman, who ran a liquor dealership on Toledo’s Summit Street, took Haas into his firm and taught him the business.
+One of the established local whiskey merchants, Jacob Landman, who ran a liquor dealership on Toledo’s Summit Street, took Haas into his firm and taught him the business.
 By the late 1880s, Haas had been raised to a managerial position and his name appeared with Landman and his son, Isaac, in city directories.

 The 1900 census found Haas, a young bachelor, living at 136 Fourteen Street.
 He was boarding with a man named Max Schohl and his wife.
 Schohl, like Haas, had emigrated from Germany and was listed in the census as a “travel agent.”
 Although Charles Landman was by now quite elderly, it must have been clear to Haas that his son, Isaac, would inherit the business.
 Obviously an ambitious man, Haas saved his money and in 1895 left the Landman firm to begin his own, competing wine & liquor enterprise.
 He called it L. Haas & Company and located it initially at 128 Summit but quickly moved it to a more permanent location at 402 Monroe Street.
 Max Schohl went to work for him.